GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store/index.md

 !!! note

-    In this last case, you can rename several files at once by selecting them in the file explorer and use a shortcuts (F2 to rename on Windows, Enter on macOS...).
+    In this last case, you can rename several files at once by selecting them in the file explorer and using a shortcuts (F2 to rename on Windows, Enter on macOS...).
 The file explorer will automatically add a number suffix to them.

 ## License